-Croatia: Trial operation of Korlat wind farm project13.
-May 2020. / SEE Energy News
+Croatia: Trial operation of Korlat wind farm project, SEE Energy News

 The project for the construction of this 58 MW wind farm, located near Benkovac, was initially developed by the local company HELB.
 The cost of the project was estimated to some 80 million euros in 2016, but HEP now plans to invest 65 million euros in its construction.
 Wind farm Korlat will be the first such facility to participate directly in the electricity market, without prior participation in any kind of support schemes which subsidy electricity produced from renewable sources.